PROJECT MANAGEMENT PROCESSES – WHAT ARE THEY?

 - Project Risk Management: This involves conducting risk analyses and controlling risks during a project’s implementation.

-- Project Procurement Management: This involves securing all the services you need for the project that lies outside the project team.
+- Project Procurement Management: This involves securing all the services you need for the project that lie outside the project team.